OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 ## Overview
 This document is created to help IT Administrators to deploy, configure, and use the **Shifts-Kronos Integration application** in a Microsoft Azure environment.
 **Kronos Workforce Central (Kronos WFC 8.1)** is a Workforce Management system designed for First Line Managers (FLMs) and First Line Workers (FLWs).
-Kronos provides various capabilities to handle schedules of FLWs in organizations with multiple dpeartments and job categories.
+Kronos provides various capabilities to handle schedules of FLWs in organizations with multiple departments and job categories.
 First Line Workers can access their schedule, create schedule requests for Time Offs, Open Shifts, Swap Shifts, etc..
 FLMs can create, and access their FLWs' schedules, schedule requests and approve those.
 **Shifts App in Microsoft Teams** keeps FLWs connector and in sync.
 It's built mobile first for fast and effective time management and communication for teams.
 Shifts lets FLWs and FLMs use their mobile devices to manage schedules and keep in touch.
 **Shifts-Kronos Integration application** is built to sync data between Kronos Workforce Central (v8.1) and Microsoft Shifts App in Teams in seamless fashion.
 It helps FLWs access their schedules which are created in Kronos system from Shifts App, and further enables FLMs to access schedule requests which are created in Shifts from Kronos system.